mickmuzac/digitalwave/README.md

 ### Server to Client

-0. After recieving a connection, the Server broadcasts color info via Socket.io to all devices (in the backup case)
+After recieving a connection, the Server broadcasts color info via Socket.io to all devices (in the backup case).
-0. Users will connect via Socket.io to enter in their seat number
-0. Server will tell users their color.

 Note that if the best case plan of attack is realized, then the server does nothing more than serve computer vision code to the client.
 The client and Jumbotron then take full responsibility of Digital Wave.